dccuchile/beto/README.md

 # Example of use

-For further details you can visit the amazing [🤗 Transformers](https://github.com/huggingface/transformers) repo.
+For further details you can visit the amazing [🤗 Transformers](https://github.com/huggingface/transformers) repo, starting by the [Quickstart section](https://huggingface.co/transformers/quickstart.html).

 # Evaluation